 Pennsylvania Weekly Influenza Report

-- Flu activity has decreased over the past few weeks but is still high.
+- Flu activity has decreased over the past few weeks and now is below epidemic limits.

-- Percent outpatient visits related to influenza like illness has increased over past few weeks in outpatient clinics and emergency departments.
+- Percent outpatient visits related to influenza like illness has decreased during past week in outpatient clinics and emergency departments.

-- The code for the geographic spread is ‘WIDESPREAD’ for week 12 that ended on 3/21/2020, which is the highest on a scale of five geographic spread levels
+- The code for the geographic spread is ‘LOCAL’ for week 13 that ended on 3/28/2020, which is the third on a scale of five geographic spread levels